luisvmf/OSA-MS9710B-Remote-Control-Software/README.md

 ****DON'T CONNECT OR DISCONNECT THE USB TO SERIAL CONVERTER WITH THE OSA TURNED ON.****
 ***************

-We are going to use an USB to RS232C converter with OSA, so create a file in /etc/udev/rules.d with the name 99-usb-serial.rules with the folowing code:
+We are going to use an USB to RS232C converter with OSA, so create a file in /etc/udev/rules.d with the name 99-usb-serial.rules with the following code:

         SUBSYSTEM=="tty", ATTRS{idVendor}=="????", ATTRS{idProduct}=="????", ATTRS{serial}=="????", SYMLINK+="osaUSB"

 Replace the "????" with the required information. idVendor and idProduct can be found with lsusb command (the numbers after ID are idVendor:idProduct).
-To find the serial number run the folowing command (replace /dev/ttyUSB1 to the file that appears in /dev on your system):
+To find the serial number run the following command (replace /dev/ttyUSB1 to the file that appears in /dev on your system):

         udevadm info -a -n /dev/ttyUSB1 | grep '{serial}' | head -n1;